nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     2. How to implement order system so that it is de-coupled with other classes and interact smoothly with them.

-       Effort on this: enumerate possible design choices that could work and acheive the goal.
+       Effort on this: Enumerate possible design choices that could work and acheive the goal.
        Discuss the pros and cons of the choices and implement the design.

     3. How to change Ui component and display our new class objects to Ui.